Corporate Governance Report

 Disclosure on Remuneration

-Principle 8: The Company is transparent on its remuneration policies, level and mix of remuneration, the procedure for setting remuneration, and the relationship between remuneration, performance and value creation.
+Principle 8: The Company is transparent on its remuneration policies, level and mix of remuneration, the procedure for setting remuneration, and the relationships between remuneration, performance and value creation.

-The compensation package for employees including the executive directors and key management personnel comprise a fixed component (base salary), a variable component (cash-based annual bonus) and benefits-in-kind, where applicable, taking into account factors such as the individual’s performance, the performance of the Group and industry practices.
+The compensation package for employees including the Executive Director and CEO and key management personnel comprises a ﬁxed component (base salary), a variable component (cash-based annual bonus) and beneﬁts-in-kind, where applicable, taking into account factors such as the individual’s performance, the performance of the Group and industry practices.

-A breakdown of the remuneration of the Directors and key management personnel (who are not Directors or the CEO) for 9M2020 is set out below:
+Save for the CEO and the Financial Controller, the Company does not have any other key management personnel.
+A breakdown of the remuneration of the Directors and key management personnel for FY2022 is set out below:

-There were no termination, retirement and post-employment benefits granted to the Directors and key management personnel (who are not Directors or the CEO).
+There were no termination, retirement and post-employment beneﬁts granted to the Directors and key management personnel.

-Save for Dr. Nico Purnomo Po who is the son of Mr. Po Sun Kok and Mdm.
-Luciana, former Directors of the Company, the Company does not have any employee who is an immediate family member of any Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeds S$100,000 during 9M2020.
+The Company does not have any employee who is a substantial shareholder of the Company, or an immediate family member of any Director, the CEO or a substantial shareholder of the Company, and whose remuneration exceeds S$100,000 during FY2022.

 Currently, the Company does not have any share-based compensation scheme or any long-term incentive scheme involving the offer of shares or options in place.